This is another difficult area for those who elect to engage the services of a McKenzie Friend.

 The McKenzie Friend Organisation will accept complaints about McKenzie Friends listed on our site and has a procedure for doing this.

-Links are provided below to other organisations for your information.
+Links are provided on here to other organisations for your information.

 Professional Code of Conduct